FranzDiebold/numerus-textus/chatbot/README.md

 <img src="./images/readme/chatbot_telegram_screenshot.jpg" width="35%" style="max-width:100%;" alt="numerus textus chatbot screenshot">

 numerus textus chatbot is the backend API for the **chatbot** for the numerus textus app.
-It is a [Node.js](https://nodejs.org) app using the following packages:
+It is a *internationalized* [Node.js](https://nodejs.org) app using the following packages:
 - [restify](https://github.com/restify/node-restify) for providing the RESTful interface.
 - [restify-clients](https://github.com/restify/clients) for making requests to the numerus textus [number2text API](../api).
 - [restify-errors](https://github.com/restify/errors) for handling HTTP errors.